HolyBlackCat/cpp-tutorials/tooling/articles/variations/determining_msys2_env.md

 # Determining what you have installed in MSYS2

 Ok, so you already have **a** compiler installed in MSYS2.
-But since it provides multiple different compiler options, we need to determine what exactly you have.
+But since it provides multiple different kinds compilers (different versions of GCC and Clang, read [this](/tooling/articles/msys2_environments.md) for more details), we need to determine what exactly you have.

 Open MSYS2 terminal (any of them, doesn't matter) and type:
 ```sh